streetwriters/notesnook/docs/help/contents/search-and-navigation.md

 Every list view has a search box at the top of it.
 Type into it and Notesnook searches the notes in _that_ view — the whole notes list, one notebook, one tag, favorites, trash — matching both note titles and the text inside notes, and showing you the matching passages.

 Search runs on your device against the local database.
 Nothing about what you search for is sent anywhere.

+You can also [narrow a search with filters](#narrow-a-search-with-filters) — by tag, color, date, or whether a note is favorited, archived or filed in a notebook.

 ## Search inside a view